-The Radiation Protection and Nuclear Safety Program, contained within the 2020-21 PBS, describes four performance criteria, against which ARPANSA seeks to achieve its outcome.
-These criteria are:
+The Radiation Protection and Nuclear Safety Program, contained within the 2021-22 PBS, describes four performance measures, against which ARPANSA seeks to achieve its outcome.
+These measures are:

 - Provide high quality advice to government and the community on health, safety and environmental risks from radiation.

 - Provide emergency preparedness and response systems for a radiological or nuclear incident.

 - Promote patient safety in radiotherapy and diagnostic radiology.

 - Ensure protection of people and the environment through efficient and effective regulation.